-The following projects were carried out in the summer of 2016 by CHE students though the CCE Summer Internship Program.
+The following projects were carried out in the summer of 2016 by CHE students through the CCE Summer Internship Program.

 Internship Location: Cornell University, with onsite visits to CCE Tompkins County, New York City and other sites in New York

 Faculty: Janis Whitlock, Research Scientist, Bronfenbrenner Center for Translational Research

 Student: Hannah Light-Olson

 Internship Location: CCE Cortland County, and possibly, CCE Seneca and Broome Counties.